beanvest/beanvest/README.md

 See [usage examples](generated/usage.md).

 ## Contributing

+There are two important bits to get it ready for dev:

+- nix env

+  Nix shell configuration for development is provided.
+Once you grab [Nix](https://nixos.org/) you can get straight into configured shell with all the tools needed with `nix-shell`.
+You can see dependencies in [shell.nix](shell.nix)

+- pre-commit

   To save you trouble fixing/reverting commits or going back to regenerate some files project uses [pre-commit](https://pre-commit.com/).
-Run `pre-commit init` to initialize git hooks that will run everything that's needed when you commit any changes.
+Run `pre-commit init` to initialize git hooks and then all the checks will be done automatically when you commit any changes.